What To Say To A Coworker Who Lost A Parent – 5 Ways To Comfort Them

 3. What To Say To A Coworker Who Lost A Parent – Don’t Judge Them:

-No matter what they do or act, it would help not judge them because everyone grieves differently.
+When a coworker loses a parent no matter what they do or act, it would help not judge them because everyone grieves differently.
 Just be there for them and let them know you are always available if they need anything.

 If you judge them you are the worst human being ever.
 Because loss of a loved one can deprive you of yourself.